-UK Consent Management:
+UK Disclosure Management:

-The collection and use of personal data are subject to the UK Data Protection Act (Data protection: The Data Protection Act - GOV.UK (www.gov.uk)) and the UK and European General Data Protection Regulation (GDPR) 2016/679 (General Data Protection Regulation (GDPR) - Official Legal Text (gdpr-info.eu)).
+The collection and use of personal data are subject to the UK Data Protection Act (Data protection: The Data Protection Act - GOV.UK (www.gov.uk)) and the UK and European General Data Protection Regulation (GDPR) 2016/679 (General Data Protection Regulation (GDPR) - Official Legal Text (gdprinfo.eu)).
 Which affords rights to individuals and to assure them that information, which is held about them, and from which they can be identified, may only be gathered and used if certain stipulated conditions are met.
-In the UK for Ipsen to publicly disclose a ToV from Ipsen to an HCP on an individual basis, prior consent from the HCP is required.
+In the UK HCPs are provided a privacy Notice as part of their contract detailing legitimate interest as the legal basis for the public disclosure of a ToV from Ipsen to an HCP on an individual basis.
 There is no requirement in the UK for Ipsen to obtain consent from an HCO to publicly disclose a ToV from Ipsen to an HCO on an individual basis.